ATATA: One Algorithm to Align Them All: Related work

 \subsection{3D Generation and Editing}

-Alongside progress in image and video generation, 3D object and scene synthesis have also advanced significantly.
+3D object and scene synthesis has also advanced significantly.
 Unlike 2D domains, where large-scale datasets enable highly generalizable models \cite{blackforestlabs_flux1dev_2024, wu2025qwenimagetechnicalreport}, limited 3D data availability has led researchers to exploit 2D priors from pretrained models—either through multi-view generation with subsequent reconstruction \cite{shi2023mvdream, li2023instant3d, go2025splatflow, szymanowicz2025bolt3d, huang2025mvadapter} or through score distillation from 2D diffusion models (\cite{poole2022dreamfusion, liang2023luciddreamerism, lukoianov2024sdi}).
-More recently, diffusion and flow matching models that operate directly in a 3D latent space have become competitive \cite{xiang2024trellis, yang2025prometheus, lai2025hunyuan3d25}.
-These methods fall into two main groups: those using structured voxel-based latents \cite{xiang2024trellis, wu2025unilat3d, yang2025prometheus} and unstructured latents \cite{zhao2025hunyuan3d, lai2025hunyuan3d25, lai2025unleashing}.
+More recently, diffusion and flow matching models that operate directly in a 3D latent space have become competitive \cite{xiang2024trellis, yang2025prometheus, lai2025hunyuan3d25, xiang2025native}.
+These methods fall into two main groups: those using structured voxel-based latents \cite{xiang2024trellis, wu2025unilat3d, yang2025prometheus, xiang2025native} and unstructured latents \cite{zhao2025hunyuan3d, lai2025hunyuan3d25, lai2025unleashing}.
 While unstructured latents are more computationally efficient, structured ones offer better interpretability—an advantage we build upon in our work.
-The landscape of 3D editing methods is parallel to that of 3D generation.
+3D editing has followed a similar trajectory.
 Early progress relied on the use of 2D priors: either via score distillation \cite{zhuang2024tip, li2024focaldreamer, zhuang2023dreameditor, chung2023luciddreamer} or via multi-view diffusion \cite{chen2024dge, mvedit2024, lee2025editsplat}.
-Recently, methods that operate directly in 3D latent space have enabled the design of editing systems that also operate in 3D space \cite{xiang2024trellis, li2025voxhammer, ye2025nano3d}.
+Recently, methods operating directly in 3D latent space have enabled editing directly in 3D space \cite{xiang2024trellis, li2025voxhammer, ye2025nano3d}.
 However, they still have limited generalization ability due to data scarcity, so 2D-based methods remain a strong baseline for this task.